BimmerGestalt/BMWConnectedAnalysis/docs/authentication.md

 #### Challenge and Response

 After presenting the certificate in `sas_certificate`, the car will respond with a byte[16] challenge, and the client is expected to send the correct response to `sas_login(byte[512])`.
 First, the little-endian uint32 representing 2 is passed through MD5, and this is xor'd with the challenge ([xcat.py](https://github.com/mstrand/xcat/blob/master/xcat.py) is convenient for this example).
-The result is RSA-signed using the MD5 digest type and the key from the `APP_AUTH` certificate above (or the only given cert, for older certs without CertificateType).
+The result is RSA-signed using the MD5 digest type and the key from the `APP_AUTH` certificate above.
+For older certs that don't have a `SAS.CertificateType`, the xor step is skipped and the challenge is signed directly.

 ```
 $ echo -en "$challenge" | xcat.py -x `echo -en '\x02\x00\x00\x00' | openssl dgst -md5 -r | cut -c1-32` | openssl dgst -md5 -sign connection.key -hex